lbryio/aioupnp/README.md

     aioupnp delete_port_mapping --external_port=1234 --protocol=TCP

 #### M-Search headers
-UPnP uses multicast protocol - SSDP - to locate the gateway.
+UPnP uses a multicast protocol (SSDP) to locate the gateway.
 Gateway discovery is automatic by default, but you may provide specific headers for the search to use to override automatic discovery.

 If m-search headers are provided as keyword arguments then all of the headers to be used must be provided, in the order they are to be used.
 For example: